Purple Sweet Potato Pie

 How do I know when the pie is fully baked?

-Can I skip blind baking the crust?
+Can I skip chilling the pie crust before baking?